dwwatson1/coronavirus_pandemic_playbook/README.md

 ![dashboard_map](https://github.com/dwwatson1/coronavirus_pandemic_playbook/blob/main/Resources/dashboard_map.png)

+The dashboard map presents the largest factors that contributed to the spread of COVID-19.
+The factors presented are:
+- Age Group 50 64 No Covid Ratio
+- Airport Area
+- Economic Confidence Index
+- Population Density
+- State Land Area Sqmile
+- State Policy Prevention Mandates Score
+- Trump Disapproval Ratio

 ### Blueprint and Interactive Elements

 One of the interactive elements we are using is the filter action.
 Filter actions send information between worksheets.
 Typically, a filter action sends information from a selected mark to another sheet showing related information.
 Behind the scenes, filter actions send data values from the relevant source fields as filters to the target sheet and dashboards.